alexlafetra/stepchild/manual/manual.md

 ## 7.2 Modifiers

 # 8. Randomizer

+Originally, the Randomizer was one of the [FX](#10-fx), but it became such a key part of the Stepchild that it's included on the main menu.

 ## 8.1 Randomizer Parameters
 ## 8.2 Randomizing an Area

 # 9. Instruments

 "Instruments" are a category of applications which involve using the Stepchild as a controller to send MIDI messages in real time.
-This ranges from utility applications like [XY](#91-xy), where the Stepchild is used as a MIDI controller to send CC information, to more generative applications like [Storm](#92-storm) which uses the Stepchild more like an instrument.
+This ranges from utility applications like [XY](#91-xy), where the Stepchild is used as a MIDI controller to send CC information, to more generative applications like [Storm](#92-storm) which uses the Stepchild like an instrument.

 ## 9.1 XY
 ## 9.2 Storm